t-anssingh102/azure-powershell/src/RecoveryServices/RecoveryServices.Backup.Autorest/docs/New-AzRecoveryServicesRestoreRequest.md

 ```

 ### -ProtectedItemName
-Policy Name for the policy to be created
+Name of the protected item which is to be restored.

 ```yaml
 Type: System.String